So when is a male classified as ‘plus-size’?

 This a very puzzling question.
 To be honest, there is no real clear-cut answer to this question.
 No real distinction between men and women.
 Many suggest that the answer is that a male is considered as plus sized when his weight exceeds the average weight of the male population.

 According to the CDCP (Center for Disease Control and Prevention), the average waist measurements of American males is currently 39.7 inches, which equates to a pant size ranging between 38 and 40.
 By using this information, an informed conclusion could be that a male can be classified as ‘plus size’ when his waist size exceeds the average of 38 to 40 inches.
 In saying this, men are actually portrayed as being ‘larger’ when they are actually quite close to the average size of the countries male population.

 Contrary to what many believe, there are larger men in the fashion industry who are considered to be ‘plus-size’.
 They are just in very small numbers.

 Why you ask.
 This has everything to do with the very limited ranges available to larger models to dress plus size including having to buy more womens high heels.
 If you compare the extensive range of plus size women’s clothing compared to male large size clothing, there is a very large differential.
 There are many plus size woman models who are releasing their own clothing lines, for lingerie, sleepwear and everyday clothing as compared to the very limited variety offered to larger men.
-Not to mention, men’s plus size clothes only get advertised when there are new clothing lines when there are new releases, which is a downside to the sheer size of the men’s large size clothing industry.
+Not to mention, men’s plus size clothes only get advertised when there are new clothing lines, which is a downside to the men’s large size clothing industry.

 To read more about this interesting topic, please feel free to click on the link below to the original article.